 However, for federal laws to be enforced effectively, state legislatures need to pass laws which provide for mechanisms to enforce the federal protections.
 Many states have failed to translate federal protections into state law.
 In addition, despite these prohibitions, the USA has not provided sufficient protection for individuals at risk of domestic violence.
 Under federal law, those who are explicitly prohibited from owning a firearm due to domestic violence are not required to surrender their guns and only 27 states and Washington, D.C. require or authorize authorities to order that firearms be relinquished or surrendered.
-506 Inadequate recordkeeping and the fact that the private sales of guns do not require background checks means that even if they do surrender their firearms, they are able to go and buy another one.
+508 Inadequate recordkeeping and the fact that the private sales of guns do not require background checks means that even if they do surrender their firearms, they are able to go and buy another one.
 As a result, people most likely to misuse firearms often remain armed and dangerous.

 The UN Human Rights Council has recognized that the right to life and security of person has been significantly undermined by firearms misuse, and that inter-partner violence accounts for a significant number of such attacks.
-507 In a 2006 report, Prevention of Human Rights Violations Committed with Small Arms and Light Weapons, it noted that: "the State has particularly acute obligations when it comes to protecting the rights of vulnerable groups, including victims of domestic violence, who are most at risk from misuse of a gun in the home.
-The presence of a gun in the home can easily turn domestic violence into domestic homicide."
-508
+509 In a 2006 report, Prevention of Human Rights Violations Committed with Small Arms and Light Weapons, it noted that:

+"the State has particularly acute obligations when it comes to protecting the rights of vulnerable groups, including victims of domestic violence, who are most at risk from misuse of a gun in the home.
+The presence of a gun in the home can easily turn domestic violence into domestic homicide."510 the object and purpose of this treaty.
+511 The Committee on the Elimination of Discrimination against Women, which monitors implementation of the rights enshrined in the Convention, has recognized gender-based violence against women as a form of discrimination.

 The USA has not ratified any treaties that specifically address domestic violence or violence against women.
-In 1980, the USA signed the Convention on the Elimination on all Forms of Discrimination Against Women (CEDAW).
-Although the USA has not ratified CEDAW, the USA still has an obligation to refrain from acts that would defeat the object and purpose of this treaty.
-509 The Committee on the Elimination of Discrimination against Women, which monitors implementation of the rights enshrined in the Convention, has recognized gender-based violence against women as a form of discrimination.
+In 1980, the USA signed the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW).
+Although the USA has not ratified CEDAW, the USA still has an obligation to refrain from acts that would defeat

-However, as a party to the ICCPR, it has a due diligence duty to protect the right to life and to prevent, investigate, and punish any act that would undermine that right, whether committed by its own agents or by private persons.
-It has a similar due diligence obligation with regard to the protecting the right to security of person.
-The Inter-American Commission on Human Rights found a similar duty with regards to domestic violence under the Inter-American Convention on Human Rights.510 The state is also enjoined to pay particular attention to the protection of those most at risk of harm.
-The USA's failure to take reasonable measures to reduce preventable gun-related domestic violence is a violation of obligations under international human rights law.
+However, as a party to the ICCPR, the USA has a due diligence duty to protect the right to life and to prevent, investigate, and punish any act that would undermine that right, whether committed by its own agents or by private persons.
+It has a similar due diligence obligation with regard to the protection of the right to security of person.
+The Inter-American Commission on Human Rights found a similar duty with regards to domestic violence under the Inter-American Convention on Human Rights.512 The state is also enjoined to pay particular attention to the protection of those most at risk of harm.
+The USA's failure to take reasonable measures to reduce preventable gun-related domestic violence is a violation of its obligations under international human rights law.